Tommy John: New York Yankees (1979–1982)

 "I'd like to pitch as long as I can effectively do the job," John told The New York Times during 1981 spring training.
 "I think I can start another two or three years.
 I also think I could pitch out of the bullpen for two or three years a la Steve Hamilton and Jim Kaat.
 I think I could do that effectively - as long as somebody would want to pay me to do it.
 Everybody needs lefthanded pitching, especially in the bullpen."
 He made his first Opening Day start for the Yankees on April 9, allowing three runs (two earned) in eight innings as the Yankees beat the Texas Rangers by a score of 10–3.

 His season was interrupted by the 1981 Major League Baseball strike and also by an incident that occurred on August 13.
-While the John family was at their vacation home on the Jersey shore, John's two-year-old son Travis toppled out a window and fell three stories onto the hood of a parked car, ending up in a coma for nearly three weeks.
-John was warming up for a game against the Tigers when he found out the accident.
+While the John family was at their vacation home on the New Jersey Shore, John's two-year-old son Travis toppled out a window and fell three stories onto the hood of a parked car, ending up in a coma for nearly three weeks.
+John was warming up for a game against the Tigers when he found out about the accident.
 He went on national television asking people to pray for his son, and received permission from the Yankees to stay in New York with his son while he recovered, pitching only home games in the immediate aftermath of the accident while staying at the Grand Hyatt Hotel near the N.Y.U.
 Medical Center.
 Hundreds of letters and cards poured in from well-wishers, including people who wrote that they hated the Yankees and George Steinbrenner but were rooting for Travis to pull through.
 President Ronald Reagan sent Travis a get-well card, as did former Presidents Richard Nixon and Jimmy Carter.
 Frank Sinatra sent a telegram.
 Travis ultimately made a full recovery; he threw out the first pitch at a playoff game against the Brewers later that year, and by 1988, he was playing Little League Baseball with his brothers.

 By August 29, John was back to pitching road games for the Yankees.
 With a 9–5 record on September 14, he finished the year on a three-game losing streak, though that included a September 25 start against the Orioles where he allowed one run in a complete game, 1–0 loss.
 In 20 starts, John had a 9–8 record, 50 strikeouts, 39 walks, and 135 hits allowed in 140 1/3 innings pitched.
 His 2.63 ERA ranked fourth in the AL. Though he had led the AL in shutouts the previous year, he had zero in 1981.